UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

     * There are horizontal grid lines
     * All months of the year are shown on the x-axis on the top of the chart
 * Marks
-    * One of the class names must be "mark"
+    * Each mark must have the class name "mark"
     * Must be semicircles
     * Must be clipped if at the beginning or end of the year
     * Semicircle radius must be between 4 and 140 pixels